stefanleh/hybris-mysql/README.md

 #### performance

 MySQL suggests using a data directory located on the docker host for performance reasons.
-This can be achived by using the following command:
+This can be achieved by using the following command:

 	docker run -d --name hybris-mysql -v /my/mysql/data/dir:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -d stefanlehmann/hybris-mysql:latest